zeruhur/so1um-enhanced/so1um-redux-1.0.md

 Interpret the two-word sentence in the context of the current scene.
 Twists will keep the plot and events going in unexpected ways.

-## Ask an open question or get inspired.
+## Ask an Open Question or Get Inspired

 Sometimes a closed **Yes/No** question it won't be enough.
 To ask an open question, roll once each of the following lists (roll at least on verbs and nouns, adjectives are optional).